sudnya/video-classifier/minerva-technical-documentation.md

 ### The Neural Network Library

  Each neural network contains multiple layers.
 Each layer is represented as a collection of sparse matrices.
 The neural network library starts by initializing the network randomly.
 The inputs to the neural network are pixels of a down-sampled image in the form of a matrix.
-With pixel values as input to the neural network, we use the back-propagation algorithm to train the neural network.
+With pixel values as input to the neural network, we use the optimization library to train the neural network.
 The neural network is trained until the cost function for the neural network is minimized.
-The optimization library is used to compute this cost function.
+The cost function captures the difference between the expected output and the predictions made by the neural network.

 ### The optimization library

- The optimization library aims to reduce the difference between the actual output (from the labeled data) and the output predicted by the neural network.
-This library contains a couple of implementations. a.)
+ The optimization library aims to reduce the difference between the actual output (from the labeled data) and the output predicted by the neural network by modifying individual neuron weights.
+This library contains multiple implementations. a.)
 Gradient descent with linear simulated annealing b.)
-The Multilevel optimizer uses a greedy heurisitc with simulated annealing & local search (with tabu search)
+The Multilevel optimizer uses a greedy heurisitc with simulated annealing and local search (with tabu search)

 ### The linear algebra library